emnify/product-docs/docs/portal/sims-and-devices/connected-devices.md

 - Disable Device(s)

 <details className="custom-details-troubleshooting">
-  <summary>Show me how to enable/disable multiple devices</summary>
+  <summary>Show me where this happens in the Portal</summary>
   <img
     src={require('./assets/bulk-enable-disable.png').default}
     alt=""
   />
 </details>

-:::info
+:::caution
 Devices cannot be deleted.
 You can rename/repurpose unwanted devices for use with unassigned SIMs.
 :::